cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/exchange-online-protection-eop/run-an-administrator-role-group-report-in-eop-eop.md

 description: "In this articleWhat do you need to know before you begin?Use the EAC to run an administrator role group reportHow do you know this worked?Monitor changes to role group membership"
 ---

-# Run an administrator role group report in EOP [EOP]
+# Run an administrator role group report in EOP

  **In this article**